-Sometimes we say that we disregarded for narrative purposes, but the truth is that it's way easier to ignore history and do whatever you want.
+Sometimes they say that it was disregarded for narrative purposes, but the truth is that it's way easier to ignore history and do whatever you want.
 Because creating a 100% historical wardrobe takes a lot of effort: a lot of research and a lot of money.
-So, to see that they made a genuine effort to create a historically accurate image in regards to the costuming and the sets of the movie, is something that I appreciate very much.
+So, to see that they made a genuine effort to create a historically accurate image in regards to the costuming and the sets of the movie is something that I appreciate very much.

 My only quirk about the movie is that most of the time she is shown to wear her hair loose.
 I do understand that this is done to differentiate her; to show her naiveté and inner innocence.
 But it still bothers me sometimes.

 The thing is, no one else in the movie wears it loose.
 All of the background characters are shown wearing real historical up-does, and this makes her stand out like a sore thumb.

 But I do understand the need for that, and I know I'm just nitpicking.
 All in all, this movie has an impeccable costume design that makes the most out of what it's given to work with and clearly shows that you do not need to "modernize" anything to make a story work.